Who is Monté Morris?

 In his first year at Iowa, he broke the NCAA record and led the nation with a 4.79 assist-to-turnover ratio.
 He even scored the third-highest assists by anyone in Cyclones’ history with 162 assists.

-Following year, he averaged 15.3 points to earn Big 12 All-Tournament team honors.
+He averaged 15.3 points to earn Big 12 All-Tournament team honors the following year.
 Cyclones won the Big 12 Championship yet again, thanks to him.

 In his junior year at college, he was named one of 10 finalists for the Bob Cousy Point Guard of the Year Award.
 He earned his 1,000th career point this year too.